danainjax/bf/NOTES.md

 [X] Project requirements met for MVP
 _____________________________
 Before submitting:
-a.
-Finish inputting all the book genres into the books search list feature on the index page
 A. Data Delivery
-    1. Reviews index should display reviews listed under each book's image (Scope method, takes all the reviews, gets each book by id, then iterates over its reviews.
-Like how the book's show page, show's all it's reviews, but showing ALL the books that are reviewed- on the same page.)@book.reviews.each do |review|
+1. Finish inputting all the book genres into the books search list feature on the index page

-C. FLOW/REFACTOR
+B. FLOW/REFACTOR
  1. Create a helper method for the way I am parsing the date in the books/show view
  2. if have already reviewed a book, take reader to edit page instead of new

-D. HTML/CSS LAYOUT
+C. HTML/CSS LAYOUT
     1. Style reader profile info on readers show page
     2. Add borders to login, signup, and form pages

-E. README
+D. README
     1. Complete and Fix Readme instructions in md format to reader friendly view
 ____________________________________
 STRETCH